frictionlessdata/website/site/standards/README.md

 ## Standards Overview

-For better understanding of the Frictionless Standards and relations among them please read a short standards overview written to introduce the concept of Data Packaing:
+For better understanding of the Frictionless Standards and relations among them please read a short standards overview written to introduce the concept of Data Packaging:

 ### Data Package